 - B Digitisation project planning

 - Scientific photographer

-The platform is available free-of-charge to all members of the University of Melbourne community.
+Self-service digitisation, consultations and training are provided free to all members of the University of Melbourne community.

 Book online using iLab